 Paul Jorgensen

 Operations & Digital / Host & ProducerPaul tends to the website and podcasts at WUTC while he pursues a Master's Degree in Cyber Security.
-He earned his Bachelor’s Degree at UTC.
+He earned his Bachelor’s Degree at UTC and Associate's Degree at Chattanooga State.

-Paul hosts Chord Drift every Monday night at 9 pm.
-It's a show that catalogs his journey through jam bands and related music styles to entertain and inform.
+Paul hosts Chord Drift every Monday through Thursday from 10 AM until noon.
+It's a journey through indie rock, jazz, blues, roots, alternative, and wherever his heart takes him while endeavoring to entertain and inform.
 Learn more about the show at chorddrift.com.

 Before joining WUTC, Paul hosted radio shows at WDJW in Connecticut, WAWL in Chattanooga, and was a student reporter with KOSU and the O'Collegian newspaper in Oklahoma.
 He also co-hosted and produced the PVCSec Cyber Security podcast.